Workflows0

 What are the advantages of using a bill of materials?

 Running a business can be rough.
 Adding a manufacturing process on top of that can make it even rougher.
-A bill of materials is a tool that manufacturers use to make things easier.
-Here are a few reasons to implement BOMs into your operation.
+A BOM is a tool that manufacturers use to make things easier.
+Here are a few reasons to implement BOMs into your operation:

-Streamline workflow.
-This is especially relevant when the assembly takes place over multiple departments.
-Instead of having to check back in with each other, departments can reference the bill of materials to make sure everything’s on track.
+• Streamline workflow: This is especially relevant when the assembly takes place over multiple departments.
+Instead of having to check back in with each other, departments can reference the BOM to make sure everything’s on track.

-Provide a clear outline.
-A bill of materials tells you exactly what you need and when.
-This reduces time spent fact-checking and helps ensure that all materials are on-hand before beginning a production cycle.
+• Provide a clear outline: A BOM tells you exactly what you need and when.
+This reduces time spent fact-checking and helps ensure that all materials are on hand before beginning a production cycle.

-Easy to restock.
-A bill of materials tells you what components you have on hand (and how much), making it easy to know when and what to restock.
+• Restock easily: A BOM tells you what components you have on hand (and how much), making it easy to know when and what to restock.

 Try inFlow for free